wp-plugins/php-event-calendar/readme.txt

 == Description ==

 >Check out the <a href="http://quickproductdemo.com/phpeventcal/calendar.php">complete online events calendar demo</a>.
-Feel free to play around, add new events, create recurring events, open a new calendar, search for events, or upload an image file for an event!
+Feel free to play around, add new events, create recurring events, resource day view, open a new calendar, search for events, or upload an image file for an event!

 The PHP Events Calendar is developed by the good people at <a href="http://PHPEventCalendar.com">PHPEventCalendar.com</a>.
 It can be used right out of the box as a standalone event calendar or can be customized to integrate seamlessly into your existing WordPress environment.
 The plugin was built with the FREE [PHP Event Calendar Lite](http://phpeventcalendar.com/ "PHP Events Calendar Lite"), a modern, responsive and multi-user calendar/scheduling application.